EquensWorldline

 equensWorldline SE (formerly Equens) is a payment card and payment processor headquartered in Utrecht, Netherlands which serves the European market.
 Since 2019, it has been a wholly owned subsidiary of Worldline.
 As of 2020, equensWorldline had additional branch offices in Belgium, Finland, France, Germany, Italy, Luxembourg and sales representatives in the UK.

 History

 Equens was established in 2006 as Europe's first pan-European payment processor.
 This followed the merger of Europe's two largest payment processors: Interpay from The Netherlands and the Transaktionsinstitut für Zahlungsverkehrsdienstleistungen AG from Germany.

 In July 2008, Equens SE was formed as Societas Europaea, initially operating as a holding company.
 In September 2008, Equens SE extended its activities to Italia, by forming Equens Italia, a 50:50 joint venture with Italy's Istituto Centrale delle Banche Popolari Italiane.
-In 2011, Equens Italia was became wholly owned subsidiary of Equens SE, and in 2013 it turned into a permanent establishment of Equens.
+In 2011, Equens Italia became a wholly owned subsidiary of Equens SE, and in 2013 it turned into a permanent establishment of Equens.